Jefferson Lerma: International career

-For the 2021 Copa América, Lerma was left out of Colombia's final squad by recently appointed manager Reinaldo Rueda due to unknown personal circumstances.
-Furthermore, theories surrounding Lerma's absence suggested that Rueda was disappointed in Lerma's performance days before the list's announcement, during Colombia's World Cup qualifying match against Argentina; where Lerma was substituted off in the 30th minute after Colombia conceded two goals in just eight minutes.
-Although Colombia managed to recover and tie the game 2–2, matches in which Lerma appeared such as Colombia's 0–3 defeat at home against Uruguay and their 6–1 away loss against Ecuador that lead to the sacking of Carlos Queiroz, may have initiated internal conflicts within the squad, which could have cost Lerma a place in the Rueda's final list along with key players such as James Rodríguez and Radamel Falcao.
-In response to these rumours, the Colombian Football Federation came out with a statement denying any rumours regarding Lerma's exclusion and stated that the player's absence on the final list was due to an unnamed personal situation which has yet to be disclosed.
+For the 2021 Copa América, Lerma was excluded from Colombia's final squad by the newly appointed manager Reinaldo Rueda due to unspecified personal circumstances.
+Additionally, some theories suggested that Rueda was dissatisfied with Lerma's performance in the days leading up to the announcement.
+This dissatisfaction was reportedly influenced by Lerma's performance during Colombia's World Cup qualifying match against Argentina, where he was substituted in the 30th minute after Colombia conceded two goals in just eight minutes.
+Despite Colombia recovering to tie the match 2–2, Lerma's previous appearances, including Colombia's 0–3 home defeat to Uruguay and their 6–1 away loss to Ecuador—which led to Carlos Queiroz's dismissal—may have contributed to internal conflicts within the squad.
+This discord could have impacted Lerma's position on Rueda's final list, which also excluded key players such as James Rodríguez and Radamel Falcao.
+In response to the speculation, the Colombian Football Federation issued a statement denying any rumors regarding Lerma's exclusion and confirmed that his absence from the final list was due to an unnamed personal situation that has yet to be disclosed.

+Lerma made his return to the Colombian national team on 7 October 2021, following a call-up from manager Reinaldo Rueda for the 2022 World Cup Qualifiers against Uruguay and Brazil.
+He came on as a second-half substitute in the 0–0 draw away at Uruguay.

+On 14 June 2024, Lerma was called up into 26-man squad for 2024 Copa América.
+He scored the winner in a 2–1 group stage win against Paraguay, and the sole goal in the semi-final against Uruguay.
+He started the 2024 Copa América final, Colombia's first since 2001, though they lost to Argentina.